pkalamula/pkalamula/README.md

 - 👋 Hi, I’m @pkalamula
 - 👀 I’m interested in web development and creating modern UIs in general.
-- 🌱 I’m currently learning several JS frameworks including Svelte to aid interactive UI designs.
+- 🌱 I’m learning several JS frameworks including Svelte to aid interactive UI designs.
 I am also working on developing a custom headless CMS for building websites.
-- 💞️ I’m looking to collaborate on any creative front-end based project.
+- 💞️ I’m looking to collaborate on any creative front-end-based project.
 - 📫 You can reach me through patrick@patkay.net

 <!---